Charlesetc/charlesetc/_posts/2016-04-17-rust-monads.markdown

 The result is `a = [[2,4],[2,5],[2,6],[3,4],[3,5],[3,6],[4,4],[4,5],[4,6]]`.

-Ignoring the syntax for a moment, this generally maps to:
+Ignoring the syntax, this generally maps to:

 ~~~
-If x is one of [2,3,4] and y is one of [4,5,6] what can [x, y] be?
+If x is one of [2,3,4] and y is one of [4,5,6] what can the expression [x, y] be?
 ~~~

 Alternatively, these also work: